| Renaissance | |

 The Ottoman Turks had raised a fleet of 181 ships, carrying some 30,000 soldiers, and Malta was the prize they sought.
 Their goal was to plunder and sweep all the ships of Christian Europe from the Mediterranean.
 Then, in control of the sea lanes and trade routes, with their naval and economic power supreme, all of Europe would be set to fall before them.

 At dawn, on October 7, 1571, the two fleets met.
 Only 40 Ottoman ships survived the five hour ordeal of battle.
-The victory was celebrated throughout Europe, despite the rift of the Reformation.
+The victory was celebrated throughout Europe, despite the growing fissures and deep rift caused by the Protestant Reformation (1517) and a Roman Catholic counter-reformation (1568).